 Best things to do in Tromso in winter

 I visited Tromso in December 2019.
-After a month in Africa, specifically Morocco and South Africa, I absolutely wanted to experience a slightly colder climate.
-It was in Africa that my plan was made through which I wanted to explore the Scandinavian countries.
+After a month in Africa, specifically Morocco and South Africa, I wanted to experience a slightly colder climate.
+In Africa, my plan was made through which I wanted to explore the Scandinavian countries.

 My curiosity arose when I started reading about Norway.
 Inspired by winter stories, I booked plane tickets to Tromso.
 Why did I choose this city?
-I have visited many countries in Europe, most of them I know very well.
-Norway was a completely new place for me.
-I wanted to see the aurora borealis and take pictures of this amazing phenomenon.
-I had never experienced the polar night because it does not exist in the places where I lived before.
+I have visited many European countries, most of whom I know very well.
+However, Norway was a completely new place for me.
+I wanted to see the aurora borealis and take pictures of this fantastic phenomenon.
+I had never experienced the polar night because it did not exist in the places where I lived before.